Where is the venue and how do I get to there?

 When I enter the venue, why can’t I leave to come back in until a certain time?

 Once we have opened the venue for that evening’s event (particularly shows selling standing tickets) and you have shown your ticket, we cannot allow you to then leave until approximately 8:15pm – the exact time will be highlighted for that evening around the venue.
 This restriction allows us to control the one-way flow of people coming into the venue via the entrance and it ensures tighter security on the front doors.
-After 8:15pm or during the event you can re-enter as many times as you like, you will just need to get a black re-entry hand stamp.
+After 8:15pm or during the event you can re-enter as many times as you like, you will just need to get a black re-entry hand stamp from the main doors.

 Can I take pictures/videos during the performance?